shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/8/solution/README.md

-# Introduce System Pallet
+# Introduce the System Pallet

-You can find the solution for the previous step here.
+You can find the solution to the previous step here.